ngochaong123/Yolov8-trading-AI/README.md

 ## Dataset Preparation

-The dataset is hosted and managed through Roboflow.
-Use the script below to download the dataset:
+The dataset is hosted on Roboflow.
+Use the following script to download it:

 ```python
 from roboflow import Roboflow